‘A floating process’: drafting the Downing Street Declaration

 Ian McBride (Foster Professor of Irish History, Hertford College, Oxford) was introduced as someone “obsessed” with the Downing Street Declaration; he did not refute this.
 He began by suggesting that the best account of the origins of the peace process — focussing on the heroic work of intermediaries and on deliberations on clandestine bodies — was that by Niall Ó Dochartaigh.

-But McBride added that messages passed along covert pipelines and then scrutinised by civil servants and paramilitary commanders deserve more of our attention, because this became part of a process of crafting words, creating a “linguistic space where opposite poles of the political spectrum in Ireland could somehow find tolerable”.
+But McBride added that messages passed along covert pipelines and then scrutinised by civil servants and paramilitary commanders deserve more of our attention, because this became part of a process of crafting words, creating a “linguistic space that the various protagonists in Northern Ireland could all inhabit and tolerate”.

 McBride explored the “very slippery” ground of self-determination in Ireland: